How to recover a Digi Connect (Wi-)ME (9210), (Wi-)EM and (Wi-)SP JTAG'less C module

 Next, open an Xmodem connection via the serial port to the digi module.
 Hyperterminal in Windows 2000/XP will have this capability.
 In hyperterminal, go to 'Transfer' -> 'send file'.
 Then, from the send file window, select 'Xmodem' for the protocol.
 Now, select the appropriate image file (image.bin) and press the 'send' button.

 The module should show the progress and the image (generated in the 32b directory of the compiled application) is transferred serial to it.
-Once the image is finished being transferred the module will write it to it''s flash chip.
+Once the image is finished being transferred the module will write it to its flash chip.
 This process may take a minute or two.
-After this is finished the module should reboot and execute the uploaded image.
+After this is finished the module should reboot and since you have still the pins short to GND, you will again see "Starting TFTP recovery..." message.
+Power off the module, remove the /INIT and MFGI to GND connections and repower the module in order to see the recovered image.bin booting.